JohannMG/rfcs/text/0032-BSS-broadcast-stream-setup-protocol.md

 _MacOS_

-I wrote an example application how to open and handle.
-In this case the application is already registered and it's a matter of handling Qt's [QFileOpenEvent](https://doc.qt.io/qt-5/qfileopenevent.html) event: https://github.com/JohannMG/QtUrlOpenApplication/
+I wrote an example application as an example to open and handle url protocols.
+In this casem, the application is already registered and it's a matter of handling Qt's [QFileOpenEvent](https://doc.qt.io/qt-5/qfileopenevent.html) event: https://github.com/JohannMG/QtUrlOpenApplication/

 This also requires changes to the application installer but this is a small change: [Apple Developer: Defining a Custom URL Scheme for Your App](https://developer.apple.com/documentation/xcode/allowing_apps_and_websites_to_link_to_your_content/defining_a_custom_url_scheme_for_your_app)

 Mac seems to be the easier implementation.
+With the caveat of needing a signed copy to test URL/protocol registration.

 _Windows_